-Under property-owning democracy (POD) proposed by Meade and Rawls, investment rights are equal rights in the market: every adult citizen receives their share of capital ownership without having to earn or inherit them, and roughly equal distribution of capital ownership is deliberatively maintained by the state.
+Under property-owning democracy (POD) proposed by Meade and Rawls, investment rights are equal rights in the market: every adult citizen receives their share of capital ownership without having to earn or inherit them, and roughly equal distribution of capital ownership is deliberately maintained by the state.
 Here, every citizen simultaneously occupies the office of general investor.
-They have an equal influence qua citizen in the formal political institutions, and an equal influence qua investor in the capital market.
-Thus, POD is less likely than capitalism to suffer a systematic conflict between “the people” and “the corporations” (or their counterpart of the Wall Street).
-But two channels of influence differ in their mechanism of coordination: centralized and decentralized.
-Thus, the government (or the electoral majority) does not control investment in POD either, and will be constrained by decentralized decisions in the market.
+Just as they have a roughly equal influence qua citizen in the formal political institutions, they have a roughly equal influence qua investor in the capital market.
+Thus, POD is less likely than capitalism to suffer a systematic conflict between “the people” and “the corporations” or the counterpart to Wall Street.
+But two channels of influence differ in their mechanism of coordination: centralized and decentralized influence.Since neither the government nor the electoral majority controls most investment in POD, political decision making will likewise hence be constrained by decentralized decisions in the market.
 For example, the risk and low profit of green projects can hinder a swift green transition in POD as well.

 Finally, imagine democratic socialism, where investment is publicly controlled by the government.
-Here, investment is organized in the way political power is standardly organized in a democracy: prerogatives of public offices, whose exercise is in principle accountable to the electorate.
+Here, investment is organized in the way political power is standardly organized in a democracy: through prerogatives of public offices, whose exercise is in principle accountable to the electorate.
 Incumbents of these offices would be either directly elected or indirectly appointed via the elected government.
 To the extent the accountability mechanisms work well, democratic socialism ultimately organizes investment into equal rights in formal political institutions.
 Under democratic socialism, investment politics does not take the form of silent market contestation as it does in capitalism or POD.
 Instead, it will take the familiar form of electoral-legislative contestation that results in a centralized decision.
 The government of democratic socialism is least constrained by decentralized market decisions.
 This wide-scope control can enable a swift decarbonization of the economy unlike the two other regime types with a broadly private economy.
 Yet, it raises distinct worries from the democratic standpoint, such as democratic accountability of investment officials and concentration of power in the state.

 As we can see, the question is not whether formal politics is constrained by economic rights.
 It is rather how it is constrained: by whom, through which right and which mechanism, against whom.
-There is no “perfect” or completely harmonious system.
+There is no perfectly unconstrained or completely harmonious system.
 It is misguided to expect one when the issue is the design of a political order—that is, institutional organization of contestation and conflict.
 Yet, not all forms of constraint are equal from the democratic standpoint.
 The task is to evaluate different considerations speaking in favor of one form over another and make a comprehensive judgment.
 Here, notice how central questions of democratic theory arise, but in a different context.
-What is the legitimate scope of the power of electoral majority?
+What is the legitimate scope of the power of an electoral majority?
 Should it be able to control social investment?
 Or, by concentrating investment power in the elected government, would we unjustifiably restrict the power of dissenting minorities by depriving it of the freedom to “speak” or influence society through investment?
 If so, should we ensure separation of powers between electoral power and investment power at the level of the constitution?
 And so on.
 Arguably, these questions pertain to the normative principles of democratic politics, which cannot be reduced to descriptive political sociology (as some liberal philosophers think) or strategies of transition (as some Marxists think).